Soft Tournament Equilibrium: Preliminaries and Notation

+Equivalently, $\TC(T)$ is the unique inclusion-minimal non-empty set that dominates its complement, i.e., every member of $\TC(T)$ beats every agent outside $\TC(T)$. \end{definition}

-The Top Cycle is also known as the Smith set or the Schwartz set.
-It represents the undominated tier of agents: those that, through some chain of victories, can be connected to every other agent.
+The Top Cycle is also known as the Smith set and is closely related to the Schwartz set in this setting.
+It represents the undominated tier of agents: those that, through some chain of victories, can reach every other agent.
 If a Condorcet winner exists (an agent that beats all others), the Top Cycle consists of only that agent.
 Otherwise, the Top Cycle will contain multiple agents involved in cycles.

 \begin{definition}[Covering Relation] Let $T$ be a tournament.
 We say that agent $c$ \textbf{covers} agent $a$ in $T$, denoted $c \triangleright_T a$, if the following two conditions hold: \begin{enumerate}[label=(\roman*)] \item $c \succ_T a$ (agent $c$ beats agent $a$), and \item For all agents $b \in \mathcal{A}$ such that $a \succ_T b$, we have $c \succ_T b$ (agent $c$ beats every agent that $a$ beats). \end{enumerate} \end{definition}